innovationOUtside/vce-generic-guide/g-introduction-core.md

 - working with the VCE, including uploading and downloading files (Section {numref}`g-vce_homepage_classicnb.md#using-the-vce`)

 - Jupyter notebook gotchas - that is features of the notebooks that may not work the way you expect.
-(Section {numref}`g-jupyter-notebook-gotchas.md#juptyer-notebook-gotchas`)
+(Section {numref}`g-jupyter-notebook-gotchas.md#jupyter-notebook-gotchas`)

 - accessibility information (Section {numref}`g-accessibility_classicnb.md#classic-notebook-accessibility`)

-- information on finding additional support, and guidance on where to look for or ask for help (Section {numref}`g-additional-support,md#additional-support`)
+- information on finding additional support, and guidance on where to look for or ask for help (Section {numref}`g-additional-support.md#additional-support`)

 - troubleshooting (Section {numref}`g-troubleshooting.md#troubleshooting`

-# General comments and tips
+## General comments and tips

 In this section you will find some general comments and tips associated with using the VCE.

 ## Browser requirements